Biden: We'll 'manage the hell' out of feds' COVID response

 As Biden spoke, some governors blasted the Trump administration for what at least one said was “deception” in suggesting earlier this week that a reserve of vaccine doses was ready to ship, augmenting supplies.
 An administration official said states have still not ordered all of the doses allocated to them, and called it a problem with states' expectations.

-Biden committed to better communication with the states, to avoid surprises about how much vaccine they can expect.
+Biden committed to better communication with the states, to avoid such surprises.
 His plan calls for the federal government to fully reimburse states that mobilize their National Guards to help distribute vaccines.

-His plan comes as a divided nation is in the grip of the pandemic’s most dangerous wave yet.
-“We remain in a very dark winter,” Biden said.
+Biden's proposal comes as a divided nation is in the grip of the pandemic’s most dangerous wave yet.
+“We remain in a very dark winter,” he said.

-The political outlook for his rescue legislation remains unclear, although a powerful business lobbying group, the U.S. Chamber of Commerce, welcomed its focus on controlling the pandemic.
+The political outlook for the legislation remains unclear, although a powerful business lobbying group, the U.S. Chamber of Commerce, welcomed its focus on controlling the pandemic.

 “This is not a political issue,” Biden said.
 “This is about saving lives.
 I know it’s become a partisan issue, but what a stupid, stupid thing to happen.”

-Biden has long held that economic recovery is inextricably to control of the coronavirus.
+Biden has long held that economic recovery is inextricably tied to control of the coronavirus.

 Under Biden's multipronged strategy, about $20 billion would be allocated for a more disciplined focus on vaccination, on top of some $8 billion already approved by Congress.
 Biden has called for setting up mass vaccination centers and sending mobile units to hard-to-reach areas.